|1. Prepare||»||2. Connect||»||3. Fields||»||4. Settings||»||5. Tracking|

 The Sort checkbox is currently deprecated and no longer in use.
 In the past, this checkbox controlled which fields could be used for sorting.
 Now, sorting options are easily added and removed through Fields > Sorting in SMC.
 More about sorting can be read here.

 If you're using Searchspring's AJAX Display / Hosted Display pages, this is where you can enable fields as sortable to be configured there.

-To add or remove a field as a facet, use the Facet checkbox.
-For more information on facets and their settings in Searchspring, please read our article on Field Faceting.
+To add or remove a field as a Filter, use the Filter checkbox.
+For more information on filters and their settings in Searchspring, please read our article on Filtering.

 If you are utilizing Searchspring's Compare feature, this checkbox enables the display of fields in the product comparison window.
 (AJAX only)

 Checking the Search box enables a field to be searched.
 This setting is important to review as checked fields are included in our search index.
 It is recommended to have things like "Name", "SKU", "Category" or "Brand" marked as search.
 Other fields that contain a lot of information, such as "Description", may be unhelpful as they generally have a lot of content and may skew the user's search results.

 Fields marked as Display in Recs will be returned in the API response for Searchspring's next generation Personalized Recommendations (coming soon).

 $ (Sensitive Data)

 Fields marked as sensitive will be hidden from non-analyst users in areas such as Search Preview.

 Note: While the field designation can be set, the functionality to hide the fields from non-analyst users is not yet complete.